SiliconLabs/bluetooth_applications/bluetooth_bthome_v2_light/README.md

 For more information, please visit [BThome](https://bthome.io/).

-This project aims to implement a BTHome v2 compatible light.
+This project aims to implement a BTHome v2-compatible light.
 The application provides a CLI to configure switches to control the onboard LED0, it supports the press event only.

 One or more Switches can control a Light.
-Each Switch acts as a BTHome client which advertises button press event to control Light.
+Each Switch acts as a BTHome client which advertises a button press event to control Light.
 This device should use the *BTHome v2 - Switch* example for testing in this project.

 The Light device acts as a BTHome v2 Client and Server (be implemented in this project with name: *BTHome v2 - Light*):

 - As a server, it gathers the Button events from the registered devices to control Light.
 - As a client, it reports the status of the Light to Home Assistant.